-Ideally making homemade sauces would be awesome, but we don’t always have time for that… knowing which brands you can trust is must.
-While I love making homemade sauces, especially pesto, chimichurri and my own nightshade free faux-mato and barbecue sauces…. it’s not always realistic.
+Ideally making homemade sauces would be awesome, but we don’t always have time for that. knowing which brands you can trust is a must.
+While I love making homemade sauces, especially pesto, chimichurri and my own nightshade-free faux-mato and barbecue sauces…. it’s not always realistic.

-Tessemae is a great brand with whole food ingredient list, bonus they have a handful of Whole30 Approved items!
+Tessemae’s is a great brand with a whole food ingredient list, bonus they have a handful of Whole30 Approved items!

-Primal Kitchen, obvs by the name they are a paleo brand that offer salad dressings, mayo & oils too.
+Primal Kitchen, obvs by the name they are a paleo brand that offers salad dressings, mayo & oils too.

 Staples to create your own sauces:

-Coconut Aminos by Coconut Secret is a replacement to soy sauce.
+Coconut Aminos by Coconut Secret is a replacement for soy sauce.
 It is not nearly as salty, and even a little sweet.
 It enhances the flavor of food in a great way.
 Perfect as a base for Asian sauces and marinades.
-For more on how Coconut Aminos stacks up against Soy Sauce: https://www.coconutsecret.com/aminos2.html
+For more on how Coconut Aminos stacks up against Soy Sauce.

 Why can’t I have soy sauce?
-It’s made from soy beans, a legume, which is not paleo.
+It’s made from soybeans, a legume, which is not paleo.
 What if I eat legumes?
-Then go for Gluten Free Tamari, I think San-J brand is the best .
+Then go for Gluten-Free Tamari, I think the San-J brand is the best.

 My favorites to keep in stock are: